polterguy/lizzie/docs/poetic.threading.md

 });

 /*
- * Fire and forget execution of all of the above threads.
+ * Notice!
+Join will wait for all threads to finish before it gives back control
+ * to the main thread!
  */
 threads.Join();
 ```